GAME BALLS (NEW!)

 ejected from the game or tournament (Umpire's Discretion)

-AV SOFTBALL reserves the right to update or modify it's BAT RULES at anytime, including a time which may precede any listing here on their official web site, or in previously printed materials.
+AV SOFTBALL reserves the right to update or modify it's BAT RULES at any time.

 This page is the standard AV SOFTBALL "TOURNAMENT RULES" , which apply to ALL AV SOFTBALL tournaments.
 There are, however, exceptions or different rules applied to Coed, Senior and 1-pitch tournaments.
-Click the appropriate link below to see those rules.
-All rules are subject to modification, without notice, as determined solely by AV SOFTBALL, which further maintains the right to alter or implement rules in any unforeseen circumstance whereby field conditions, weather or any threat to property or the safety players , umpires or onlookers may warrant.
+Click the appropriate link below to see those exceptions/rules.
+All rules are subject to modification, without notice, as determined solely by AV SOFTBALL, which further maintains the right to alter or implement rules in any unforeseen circumstance whereby field conditions, weather or any threat to property or the safety players , umpires, spectators or persons nearby may warrant.